aws-samples/serverless-patterns/apigw-lambda-bedrock-s3-cdk-python/README.md

     ```
     cdk bootstrap
     ```
-1. Review the CloudFormation template the cdk generates for you stack using the following AWS CDK CLI command:
+1. Review the CloudFormation template CDK generates for you stack using the following AWS CDK CLI command:
     ```
     cdk synth
     ```